Help Spread the Word in Your Community

 What Should I Do after I Receive Your Proclamation?

-Notify ZERO that you were able to get a proclamation! and explain who issued the proclamation and where.
-ZERO will be tracking all of the proclamations!
+Notify ZERO that you were able to get a proclamation!
+Contact us with who issued the proclamation and where.
+ZERO will be tracking all of the proclamations for our map!

 Sample Proclamation Text